What is CAPM?

 The beta (denoted as “Ba” in the CAPM formula) is a measure of a stock’s risk (volatility of returns) reflected by measuring the fluctuation of its price changes relative to the overall market.
 In other words, it is the stock’s sensitivity to market risk.
-For instance, if a company’s beta is equal to 1.5 the security has 150% of the volatility of returns of the market average.
+For instance, if a company’s beta is equal to 1.5, the security has 150% of the volatility of the market average.
 However, if the beta is equal to 1, the expected return on a security is equal to the average market return.
-A beta of -1 means security has a perfect negative correlation with the market.
+A beta of -1 means the security has a perfect negative correlation with the market.

 To learn more: read about asset beta vs equity beta.

 Market risk premium

 From the above components of CAPM we can simplify the formula to reduce (expected return of the market – risk free rate) to be the “market risk premium”.
 The market risk premium is the excess return expected to compensate an investor for the additional volatility and risk they will experience over and above the risk-free rate.

 The CAPM formula is widely used in the finance industry by various professions such as investment bankers, financial analysts, and accountants.
 It is an integral part of the weighted average cost of capital (WACC), as CAPM calculates the cost of equity.

 WACC is used extensively in financial modeling.
 It can be used to find the net present value (NPV) of the future cash flows of an investment and to further calculate its enterprise value and finally its equity value.

 CAPM example – Calculation of expected return

 Let’s calculate the expected return on a stock, using the Capital Asset Pricing Model (CAPM) formula.
 Suppose the following information about a stock is known: